 The climate here is dry, with enough rainfall for growing crops falling only in a few months of summer.
 Winters here are typically dry and very cold.

-What makes this region so favourable to agriculture, and therefore to early civilization, is that much of the land – both the inland hills and the North China Plain – is covered by loess soil.
+What makes this region so favorable to agriculture, and therefore to early civilization, is that much of the land – both the inland hills and the North China Plain – is covered by loess soil.

 This very fine earth has blown in from the highlands of central Asia over thousands of years.
 When dry it is sandy and unproductive, but when well-watered it makes one of the most fertile soils in the world.